How Regular Exercise Can Improve your Efficiency at Work

 Get Better Focus, Brain Health, and Memory From Exercise

 The benefits of physical activity can include n improving your cognitive function and memory.
-Regular exercise increases blood flow to the brain providing it with nutrients such as glucose and oxygen.
+Exercising regularly increases blood flow to the brain providing it with nutrients such as glucose and oxygen.
 Also, brain-derived neurotrophic factor (BDNF) is a growth factor that fuels mental activity associated with higher intellect.
 Exercise and focus are related in that physical activity can increase the release of this protein.

-Among the benefits of regular exercise in relation to your brain health, you will be more alert at work allowing you to tackle difficult jobs and think through challenging tasks.
+Among the benefits of consistent exercise in relation to your brain health, you will be more alert at work allowing you to tackle difficult jobs and think through challenging tasks.

 Experience the Benefits of Physical Good Health Through Exercise